 As a bonus find out how to create a Human Resource structure for your restaurant here.

 High competition, low pay, and severe work conditions all contribute towards the high attrition rate in the industry.
 However, as any successful restaurant owner would tell you, a great restaurant team leads to great customer service.
+This makes restaurant staff hiring an even more important task.
+Restaurant staff is the extension of a restaurant brand.
 Therefore it is important to put in efforts and focus on hiring the right people for your restaurant and then training them well.

-Here we have explained in detail how to the restaurant staffing and hire the best staff for your restaurant business.
+Here we have explained in detail how to staff a restaurant through these channels.

-The traditional method of restaurant staffing has been through the word of mouth.
+The traditional method of restaurant staffing has been through word of mouth.
 This is especially true in the case of junior employees.
-Usually, chefs recommend their own friends and colleagues with whom they have previously worked.
+In this method of restaurant staff hiring, chefs or other restaurant employees recommend their friends and colleagues with whom they have previously worked.
 Restaurateurs can also spread the word about the respective openings at their restaurants among their employees and acquaintances.

 Social media has emerged as one the most successful ways of reaching out to the masses and has proven to be successful in restaurant staffing.
 Facebook especially has completed its digital penetration among people of all age group and profiles.
-There are a number of thriving communities and groups on Facebook where people of similar interests interact with other.
+There are many thriving communities and groups on Facebook where people of similar interests interact with other.
 A lot of consultants and restaurant owners are now using these restaurant industries specific groups and pages as a tool to hire employees.
-It is also easier to recommend and share job vacancies to relevant people.
+It is also easier to recommend and share job vacancies with relevant people.